flinguenheld/ocrp10/README.md

 # ocrp10

-Créez une API sécurisée RESTful en utilisant Django REST
+Create a Secure RESTful API Using Django REST

 ![Logo LITReview](https://raw.githubusercontent.com/FLinguenheld/ocrp10/main/logos/softdesk.png "Logo")

 ****
 ### Description
-The project purpose is to discover Django REST framework, thanks to the development of backend application.
+The project purpose is to discover Django REST framework thanks to the development of a backend application.
-This application is an issue tracking system and it need an API.
+This application is an issue tracking system and needs an API.
 The latter allows to:
-- Create an account and login
+- Create accounts and login
 - Create projects
 - Associate users to projects
 - Create issues for a project (associated with users)
 - Create comments for these issues

-****
-### Documentations
+All actions are secure according to the [documentation](#documentation).

 ****
 ### Installation